 speaker

 Analyst, Riley Securities

-That's helpful.
+Um, that's helpful.
 And then on the leasing front, can you just provide a little color on leasing activity in 4Q?
-I know you gave kind of numbers and metrics, but were those industrial assets, office properties and kind of maybe how did rents trend versus what was in place before renewal or releasing?
+I know you give kind of numbers and metrics, but where those industrial assets, office properties, and kind of maybe how did rents trend versus. what was in place before renewal or releasing?

+speaker